Which Python GUI library should you use?

 Tkinter

-Best for simple tool GUIs, small portable applications
+Best for simple portable Python GUI applications.

-Tkinter is the defacto GUI framework for Python.
-It comes bundled with Python on both Windows and macOS.
-(On Linux, it may require downloading an additional package from your distribution's repo.)
-Tkinter is a wrapper written around the Tk GUI toolkit.
-Its name is an amalgamation of the words Tk and Interface.
+Tkinter is the official GUI library for Python.
+It comes bundled with Python on Windows and macOS.
+On Linux, however, you may need to download and install an additional package from your distribution's repo.

-Tkinter is a simple library with support for standard layouts and widgets, as well as more complex widgets such as tabbed views & progressbars.
-Tkinter is a pure GUI library, not a framework.
-There is no built-in support for GUIs driven from data sources, databases, or for displaying or manipulating multimedia or hardware.
-However, if you need to make something simple that doesn't require any additional dependencies, Tkinter may be what you are looking for.
-Tkinter is cross-platform however the widgets can look outdated, particularly on Windows.
+Tkinter is a simple library with support for standard layouts and widgets, as well as a few complex widgets, such as tabbed views and progress bars.
+Tkinter is a pure GUI library, instead of a complete GUI framework.
+This means, that it has no built-in support for GUIs driven from data sources, databases, or for displaying or manipulating multimedia or hardware.
+If you need some of these features in your porject, then you will have to use a standard-library solution or a third-party library.

 python